 The elected political officials are supported by the so-called Chamber offices, whose staff of roughly 2,400 persons provides the services, both technical and administrative, which the Chambers require to fulfil their statutory functions.
 Of these, one fourth work for the Vienna Chamber, whose office also serves the Federal Chamber of Labour.

 Staff members include experts from all fields of economic, social and educational policy, who do research, evaluate draft legislation and draw up legislative proposals.

 The financial basis: of this entire structure is the so-called "Chamber of Labour levy" amounting to 0.5% of all members' gross wages or salaries up to a certain maximum basis of assessment.

-The Federal Ministry of Labour, Social Affairs and Consumer Protection (BMASK) provides a financial support to the AK office in Brussels.
+The Federal Ministry of Labour, Social Affairs, Health and Consumer Protection (BMASGK) provides a financial support to the AK office in Brussels.